HOME • SEARCH • EMAIL • ABOUT

 : One of the highest yielding tropical forage grasses.
 In the Philippines, it is used to suppress Imperata cylindrica.
 (2)

 Leaves eaten by gorillas with ethnomedical laxative effect and benefits for mouth infections, gingivitis and thrush.
-(18)
+(18) The grass is the most important fodder crop for dairy farmers in East Africa.

 - Paper: Said to equal bamboo for paper making.
 (2) Culms are suitable source for good quality paper.